sanjana-singh/githooks/README.md

 ### 1. Install Husky

-A. Run `npm install --save-dev husky`
+A. If `package.json` file is not present in the repo, then run `npm init -y` to create it.
-B. If `package.json` file is not present in the repo, then run `npm init -y` to create it.
+B. If `package.json` exists and it is empty run `npm install --save-dev husky`.
-C. Run `npx husky init`: It creates `.pre-commit` file under `.husky` folder.
+C. Run `npx husky init && npm install`: It creates `.pre-commit` file under `.husky` folder.

 ### 2. Gitleaks Setup